Henry Hotze: Last efforts and post-war activities

 After the death of Stonewall Jackson prompted some sympathy for the south, Hotze attempted to organize pro-Confederacy meetings in Manchester, Sheffield, Preston and elsewhere to support a House of Commons resolution, initiated by J. A. Roebuck, for recognition of the Confederacy.
-Its failure and withdrawal on July 13, 1863, seemed like the end of hope for diplomatic solutions to Hotze.
+Its failure and withdrawal on July 13, 1863, seemed to Hotze to be the end of hope for diplomatic solutions.
 When James M. Mason was withdrawn, Hotze was the only remaining agent for the Confederacy in Britain.

 He continued to draw on negative sentiments related to Union actions against Confederate attempts to build ironclad ships in Britain and concerns over occasional Union actions against British shipping.
 He also worked to obtain signatures for petitions for peace and was able to influence French newspapers by affecting Havas Agency telegraphs.

-According to Serge Noirsain, Hotze "took time to analyze the routing of information in France.
+According to Serge Noirsain, [Hotze] took time to analyze the routing of information in France.
 He learned that it was the Havas Agency that spread the world news to the French press.
 By way of intrigues, he managed to make friends with Auguste Havas and convince him to exploit his exclusive information coming supposedly directly from the New World.
 Of course he took care not to reveal his true sources...In addition to France and Great Britain, Hotze was soon put in charge of Confederate propaganda in Ireland and in the German kingdoms.
 However, those nations had gradually passed under the control of Union agents who were provided with considerable funds.
-In spite of some local successes, Richmond advised Hotze not to focus on those areas because of the enormous amount of energy that this operation would require."
+In spite of some local successes, Richmond advised Hotze not to focus on those areas because of the enormous amount of energy that this operation would require.

-In the long run Hotze's strong feelings about slavery made him averse to work with Jefferson Davis, whose final offer to accept emancipation in exchange for European recognition he flatly rejected.
+In the long run Hotze's strong feelings in favor of slavery made him loathe to work with Jefferson Davis, whose final offer to accept emancipation in exchange for European recognition he flatly rejected.

-After the war, he refused to return to the United States and remained in Europe working as a journalist, mostly Paris.
+After the war, he refused to return to the United States and remained in Europe working as a journalist, mostly in Paris.
 He returned to London during the Franco-Prussian War and is known to have visited Istanbul for a newspaper assignment.

 Shortly after the war, Hotze joined the rifle manufacturing company Martini, Tanner & Co. as senior partner.
 The company was later renamed Martini, Hotze, & Co.
-The company operated from the rue de Lisbonne in Paris.
+The company operated from the Rue de Lisbonne in Paris.

-Hotze died of a stomach cancer in Zug, Switzerland on April 19, 1887, at the age of 53.
+Hotze died of stomach cancer in Zug, Switzerland on April 19, 1887, at the age of 53.